by Texas Homesteader ~

 After a while we wandered to a covered area where there were groups of dogs divided into large pens.
 She explained that these dogs haven’t been at the shelter for long.
 These dogs were still being processed.
 It’s their policy to hold dogs that come to the shelter for a specified amount of time in case there’s an owner looking for them.
 If no one claims them after that time the dogs are spayed or neutered, micro chipped and immunized before they are made available for adoption.

 As luck would have it I fell in love with a pair of cute puppy eyes that belonged to an adult female schnauzer.
 Hummmm, all of our requirements in one adorable face… RancherMan could tell right away that I was smitten.

 As we stood there at the shelter weighing our decision, he knew this sweet girl would be coming home with us.
 Although he initially had his eye on a cattle dog, he agreed that this girl would definitely be the best fit for our family.
-Here’s the very first time I held Bailey.
+Here’s the very first time I held Bailey in my arms.

 She was still being held for a couple more days in case someone came looking for her.
 So we had to scratch her behind the ears and promise to come back in a few days.
 Then the call came, no one claimed this sweet girl.
 The vet had checked her out and she had been prepared for adoption.
 As soon as she was recovered from her spay surgery we could come pick her up & bring her home.

 Bringing Bailey Home

 It seemed like the days dragged by slowly.
 But finally we were able to introduce her to her new forever home.
 The shelter sent us home with a goodie bag filled with toys, heart-worm meds, treats and a brand new collar & leash.
 They even gave us a free 30-day pet insurance policy!

 If you’re thinking about adding a lovable four-legged member to your family, please, please PLEASE consider adopting!